AhmedAbdullahAbbasi/TimingAnalysis/README.md

 - **NICER-specific:** Event file paths assume `ni<obsid>_0mpu7_cl.evt`.
 Other instruments require changes to `build_evt_path()`.
 - **Interactive mode** requires a display (TkAgg backend).
 Headless use needs X-forwarding or VNC.
 - **`cont4` disabled by default.** Enable `FIT_CONT4_ENABLE = True` only for complex spectral states requiring a four-component continuum.
-- **No parameter uncertainties.** Lorentzian parameter errors are not yet computed; a Hessian-based patch is planned in upcoming versions.